-According to one study, a 4% niacinamide cream performed just as well as a 4% hydroquinone cream (source).
+According to one study, a 4% niacinamide cream performed just as well as a 4% hydroquinone cream in treating melasma (source).

 How long does it take to work?

-Based on the findings of the studies listed in this section, it’ll take anywhere from 4 to 8 weeks to see results.
+Based on the findings the studies referenced above, it’ll take anywhere from 4 to 8 weeks to see results.